Fifteen years of saving lives

-To celebrate 15 years of delivering international programs – Juliet Stevenson, our patron, made an appeal on BBC Radio 4.
-You can hear it on the BBC website or read it below
+To celebrate 15 years of saving lives – Juliet Stevenson, our patron, made an appeal on BBC Radio 4.
+You can hear it on the BBC website or read it below.

 I became a patron of Women and Children First because I believe all mothers should have a safe pregnancy and childbirth.
 I was lucky to give birth safely to two healthy babies but I can imagine so many things that could have gone wrong if I hadn’t had good information, support and medical care.